arbabnazar/ansible-roles/LEMP/README.md

 --------
 This role is helpful to install Nginx, PHP and MySQL(LEMP) on Ubuntu server 14.04 LTS.

-[LEMP Installation Tutorial] - This step by step tutorial explains the installation and configuration of a VNC server on Ubuntu server.
+[LEMP Installation Tutorial] - This step by step tutorial explains the installation and configuration of LEMP Stack on Ubuntu server.

 ### To use this Role: